AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 **Nonlocal corrections for SPPs in various configurations of flat metal-insulator boundaries**: https://hackmd.io/@aligho/HJdkkZS_xl
 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.
 - Includes a discussion on the following paper: [Nonlocal response in thin-film waveguides: Loss versus nonlocality and breaking of complementarity](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.88.115401) by **Raza, Christensen, et al**
+- For numerical calculations related to nonlocal corrections in these configurations see **./thin_films/nonlocal_anistropic_brewster.ipynb**.

 **Specular reflection model for the polarizability**: https://hackmd.io/@aligho/ryN4ny8Wzl
 - Includes notes on the paper [Polarizability of a small sphere including nonlocal effects](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.24.554) by **Dasgupta and Fuchs**.